steveshogren/blog-source/source/_posts/2015-08-13-simplemock-unit-test-mocking.markdown

 ```

-The test code becomes much simpler!
+The test code is quite simple!
 No longer do we need the dependency on third
 party mocking libraries, or the relatively complicated setup logic.
 Instead we
 can simply inject the lambda at runtime, replacing that pointer.
 We didn't need
 the whole interface, really we just needed the simple signature of the function.